Home » Dental Services » General Dentistry » Root Canal

 Benefits of Root Canal Treatment vs. Tooth Extraction

-Extraction can be the right choice sometimes, but it often means you will need to think about replacing the missing tooth later.
+A tooth extraction can be the right choice sometimes, but it often means you will need to think about replacing the missing tooth later.
 Replacements like bridges or implants can work very well, but they take more time and can cost more overall.
 A root canal is often a strong way to treat the infection while keeping your smile intact.

 Root Canal